Hello world! 안녕하세요! Thanks for visiting ATK Magazine! My name is Cindy and I’m the founder, editor and primary writer here.

 Dude, seriously, really, excellent, 진짜, cute, 오이 (I can’t believe no one has asked why I say “cucumber” too much) and 아이씨 (but generally in my head, not out loud).

 - Western Zodiac sign: Virgo (I really, really am)

 - Location: Toronto

 - Hates eating onions, but cooks with them anyways

 - Listens to music… all the time

 - Huge fan of the Toronto Maple Leafs (hockey) and Toronto Blue Jays (baseball)

 - Has a huge book collection and reads constantly

-- Fave candy: cinnamon hearts and Fun Dip (yep, I still eat both)
+- Fave candy: cinnamon hearts, Rockets and Fun Dip (yep, I still eat them)